Carolyn BarberRon & Carol Cope Professor of Music, Director of Bands

 Area of Focus: Bands, Conducting

-Carolyn A. Barber (Hixson-Lied Professor/Director of Bands, University of Nebraska – Lincoln Glenn Korff School of Music) earned a B.M. in horn performance at Northwestern University, an M.M. in horn performance from Yale University, and returned to Northwestern to earn her D.M. in conducting as a student of John P. Paynter and Victor Yampolsky.
+Carolyn A. Barber is the Ron and Carol Cope Professor of Music and Director of Bands in the University of Nebraska-Lincoln’s Glenn Korff School of Music.
+She earned a B.M. in horn performance at Northwestern University, an M.M. in horn performance from Yale University, and returned to Northwestern to earn her D.M. in conducting as a student of John P. Paynter and Victor Yampolsky.

 Dr. Barber began her career as a lecturer and assistant to the dean of the Northwestern University School of Music.
 Her duties included teaching advanced conducting and directing the university’s 118-piece Concert Band.
 Prior to her appointment at UNL, Dr. Barber also served as the director of bands at the University of Wisconsin-La Crosse.
 Apart from her conducting and teaching at UW-L, Dr. Barber also served for five years as the principal horn of the La Crosse Symphony Orchestra.

 As director of bands at UNL, her teaching assignment is now a hybrid of traditional academic classes and performance-based courses.
 This combination provides a rich atmosphere for the cross-pollination of ideas, techniques, and creative problem solving.
 Dr. Barber’s chief area of research is conducting practice and pedagogy, with emphasis on group dynamics (flocking and influence), and the development of ensembleship through improvisation, artistic thinking, and a broad, multidisciplinary array of rehearsal techniques.
 She has demonstrated and elaborated upon her work at venues including the Midwest Clinic, conferences of the College Band Directors National Association, American String Teachers Association, and the National Association for Music Education, state music educators conventions, district training workshops, and masterclass/rehearsal clinics nationwide.